guillaumegenthial/guillaumegenthial.github.io/_posts/2017-10-01-image-to-latex.markdown

 {% include image.html url="/assets/img2latex/img2latex_task.svg" description="Producing LaTeX code from an image" size="100%" %}

 __The Sequence to Sequence framework__
 In my [last post](https://guillaumegenthial.github.io/sequence-tagging-with-tensorflow.html) about named entity recognition, I explained how to predict a tag for a word, which can be considered as a relatively simple task.
 However, some tasks like translation require more complicated systems.
 You may have heard from some recent breakthroughs in Neural Machine Translation that led to (almost) human-level performance systems (used in real-life by Google Translation, see for instance this exciting [work](https://arxiv.org/abs/1611.04558) enabling zero-shot translation).
-These new architectures all rely on a common paradigm called [__sequence to sequence__](https://arxiv.org/abs/1406.1078) (or __Seq2Seq__), whose goal is to produce an entire sequence of tokens.
+These new architectures rely on a common paradigm called [__sequence to sequence__](https://arxiv.org/abs/1406.1078) (or __Seq2Seq__), whose goal is to produce an entire sequence of tokens.
 Compared to former techniques that relied on a translation model (capturing meaning of the input sequence) and a language model (modelling the distribution of words in the output sequence), this framework is more flexible, as it can generate an arbitrary-length sequence after having read the input sequence, while leveraging the flexibility of Deep Learning models (end-to-end training with scalability to any type of input).

 > This problem is about producing a sequence of tokens from an image, and is thus at the intersection of Computer Vision and Natural Language Processing.

 __Approach__
 A similar idea can be applied to our LaTeX generation problem.
 The input sequence would just be replaced by an image, preprocessed with some convolutional model adapted to OCR (in a sense, if we *unfold* the pixels of an image into a sequence, this is exactly the same problem).
 This idea proved to be efficient for image captioning (see the reference paper [Show, Attend and Tell](https://arxiv.org/abs/1502.03044)).
 Building on some [great work](https://arxiv.org/pdf/1609.04938v1.pdf) from the Harvard NLP group, my teammate and I chose to follow a similar approach.

 Good Tensorflow implementations of such models were hard to find.
 Together with this post, I am releasing the [code](https://github.com/guillaumegenthial/img2latex) and hope some will find it useful.
 You can use it to train your own image captioning model or adapt it for a more advanced use.
-[The code](https://github.com/guillaumegenthial/img2latex) does __not__ rely on the [Tensorflow Seq2Seq library](https://www.tensorflow.org/versions/master/api_guides/python/contrib.seq2seq) as it was not entirely ready at the time of the project and I also wanted more flexibility.
-In this post, we'll assume basic knowledge on Deep Learning (Convolutions, LSTMs, etc.).
-For readers new to Computer Vision and Natural Language Processing, have a look at the wonderful Stanford classes [cs231n](http://cs231n.stanford.edu) and [cs224n](http://web.stanford.edu/class/cs224n/).
+[The code](https://github.com/guillaumegenthial/img2latex) does __not__ rely on the [Tensorflow Seq2Seq library](https://www.tensorflow.org/versions/master/api_guides/python/contrib.seq2seq) as it was not entirely ready at the time of the project and I also wanted more flexibility (but adopts a similar interface).
+In this post, we'll assume basic knowledge about Deep Learning (Convolutions, LSTMs, etc.).
+For readers new to Computer Vision and Natural Language Processing, have a look at the famous Stanford classes [cs231n](http://cs231n.stanford.edu) and [cs224n](http://web.stanford.edu/class/cs224n/).